 Go Back

-rosemary grapefruit white tea cooler served over ice with grapefruit wedges and rosemary
+Rosemary grapefruit white tea cooler in a tall glass showing pale amber still drink over ice with a grapefruit wedge and fresh rosemary sprig on marble surface

 Rosemary Grapefruit White Tea Cooler